apache/iotdb/docs/Documentation/UserGuide/1-Overview/4-Features.md

 IoTDB supports time alignment for timeseries data accross devices and sensors, computation in timeseries field (frequency domain transformation) and rich aggregation function support in time dimension.

-* Easy to get start.
+* Easy to get startd.

-IoTDB supports SQL-Like language, JDBC standard API and import/export tools which is easy to use.
+IoTDB supports SQL-Like language, JDBC standard API and import/export tools which are easy to use.

 * Intense integration with Open Source Ecosystem.